AudiusProject/hedgehog/README.md

 #### Fund User Wallets

-As part of the endpoint which persists the ownerWallet, you can fund any new `ownerWallet`'s created.
+As part of the endpoint which persists the walletAddress, you can fund any new `walletAddress`'s created.
 When a new wallet is created, you could send a small amount of tokens to that address so the user can sign and send transactions to the chain browser side.
 The downside is there could be potential for abuse where someone farms accounts to collect tokens because these accounts would be funded directly.

 #### EIP-712 Relay Transactions